-Since inception, and through March 31, 2023, the Company has raised an aggregate of \$35.0 million from private placements of convertible preferred stock, convertible debt securities, the issuance of securities in the IPO, and the exercise of warrants and common stock options.
-As of March 31, 2023, the Company had cash and cash equivalents of \$3.7 million.
+Since inception, and through September 30, 2023, the Company has raised estimated gross proceeds of \$39.8 million through private placements of convertible preferred stock, convertible debt securities, the issuance of securities in the IPO, and the exercise of warrants and common stock options.
+As of September 30, 2023, the Company had cash and cash equivalents of \$3.2 million.

 The Company has incurred significant losses and negative cash flows from operations since its inception.
-For the three months ended March 31, 2023, the Company reported a net loss of \$3.3 million and an accumulated deficit of \$34.4 million and does not expect to generate positive cash flows from operations in the foreseeable future.
-The Company expects to incur significant and increasing losses for the foreseeable future until regulatory approval is granted for its first product candidate, RenovoGemTM.
-Regulatory approval is not guaranteed and may never be obtained.
-The Company believes it will be able to raise additional capital through debt financings, private or public equity financings, license agreements, collaborative agreements or other arrangements with other companies, or other sources of financing.
-There can be no assurance that such financing will be available or will be at terms acceptable to the Company.
-The inability to raise capital as and when needed would have a negative impact on the Company's liquidity, financial condition and its ability to pursue its business strategy.
+For the nine months ended September 30, 2023, the Company reported a net loss of \$7.0 million and an accumulated deficit of \$38.2 million.
+It does not anticipate generating positive cash flows from operations in the foreseeable future.
+The Company expects to continue incurring significant losses until it obtains regulatory approval for RenovoGemTM, its first product candidate.
+However, regulatory approval is not guaranteed and may never be obtained.

+To address its capital needs, the Company believes it will be able to raise additional capital through debt financings, private or public equity financings, license agreements, collaborative agreements or other arrangements with other companies, or other financing sources.
+Nevertheless, there is no assurance that such financing will be available or will be at terms acceptable to the Company.
+The inability to raise capital as and when needed could negatively impact the Company's liquidity, financial condition and its ability to pursue its business strategy.
 The Company will need to generate significant revenue to achieve profitability, and it may never do so.